Wander Franco Player Props: Rays vs. White Sox

-Wander Franco -- with a slugging percentage of .350 in his past 10 games, including zero home runs) -- will be in action for the Tampa Bay Rays versus the Chicago White Sox, with Lucas Giolito on the mound, on April 28 at 7:10 PM ET.
+The Tampa Bay Rays, including Wander Franco (.350 slugging percentage in past 10 games, including no homers), take on starter Lance Lynn and the Chicago White Sox at Guaranteed Rate Field, Saturday at 7:10 PM ET.

-He had two hits (going 2-for-6) in his most recent game against the White Sox.
+He had a hitless showing in his last game (0-for-4) against the White Sox.

 Wander Franco Game Info & Props vs. the White Sox